jxnl/itpy/readme.md

 ## Getting Started

-For syntactic preference, you can either collect the generator into a list by calling `itpy.collect()` or by calling `itpy._` the `_` essential represents the termination of the transformation.
+For syntactic preference, you can either collect the generator into a list by calling `itpy._`

 ```python
 # this is only for personal preference